We are organized as an independent non-profit association.

 We emphasize cooperation and collaboration, inclusiveness, equality and cultural and ecological sensitivity.

-Lina Westermann is a peace practitioner, facilitator and advocate of intercultural dialogue.
-She worked in a secondary school in Hamburg to support disadvantaged pupils in strengthening their self-esteem to build the future they want for themselves.
-She holds a B.A. in Latin American Studies and Social Sciences from the University of Cologne and an M.A. in Peace, Conflict and Development Studies from the UNESCO Chair of Philosophy for Peace in Castellón, Spain.
-She is passionate about connecting people and bridging divides through culinary projects, sports and peace education.
-With her German-Peruvian background, she has a special research interest in indigenous knowledges and cosmovisions and concepts such as Buen Vivir.
-She has coordinated and planned several educational projects and social events amongst others the Human Rights Festival in Cologne.
+Lina Westermann is a peace worker, facilitator and educator.
+She currently coordinates a project to empower young refugees by offering them a network of support and possibilities to get involved in their communities.
+From 2016-2018 she worked in a secondary school in Hamburg, as a Teach First Fellow, where she mainly supported marginalized pupils in strengthening their self-esteem to build the future they want for themselves.
+She continues her work in schools by offering co-learning and school development processes that help to transform current conditions into desired outcomes.
+She holds an M.A. in Peace, Conflict and Development Studies from the UNESCO Chair of Philosophy for Peace in Castellón, Spain.
+She is passionate about transformative learning processes, loves to connect people and to bridge divides.
+With her German-Peruvian background, she has a special research interest in postcolonial/decolonial perspectives and indigenous knowledges and cosmovisions.

 Marisol Cristina Bock